corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 * **minimumPlatformVersion**:
 The minimum platform version that the nodes must be running.
-Any node which is below this will not start.
+Any node, which is below this, will not start.

 * **notaries**: